Conartisttt/MVC-Tech-Blog/README.md

 ## Description

-The purpose of the application is to allow
+The purpose of the application is to allow developers to publish articles, blog posts, thougts and opinions, and comment on other developers posts.

+It follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 You can find the deployed application [here](insert heroku link)